kubernetes/website/docs/home/contribute/participating.md

 These groups are used for access to the [website repository](https://github.com/kubernetes/website), which houses the content that hosted at this site.
 Both can be referenced with their `@name` in github comments to communicate with everyone in that group.

 These groups overlap, but aren't identical, to the automation tooling that Kubernetes uses as a project.
 For assignment of issues, pul requests, and to support PR approvals, the automation uses an OWNERS file for the repository.
+The approvers and reviewers for PR assignment and automation tooling work from the OWNERS file.

+If you wish to volunteer to be a reviewer or an approver, make a pull request and add your github handle to the relevant section in the OWNERS file.

 [Documentation on the OWNERS](https://github.com/kubernetes/community/blob/master/contributors/devel/owners.md) file is available, and explains the groupings, intentions, and how to maintain this file for each repository that has it enabled.